Thai police arrest foreign man over Bangkok bombing

 ”I’d seen him (the suspect) around...
 “I’d only seen him go into his room once,” he said.

-About the siezure of explosives there, he said: “I was quite afraid at first.
+About the seizure of explosives there, he said: “I was quite afraid at first.
 Now I feel safe because police have cleared it away.”

 Police released photographs of the suspect, barefoot, hands behind his back, with a beard and hair shaved short.
 An image of a Turkish passport was shown on television with a photograph that appeared to be of the same man.
 Police indicated the passport was fake.